 - are declared bankrupt and continue to trade

-If you set up a voluntary arrangement, HMRC will send you 2 paper VAT Returns.
+If you set up a voluntary arrangement, HMRC will send you two paper VAT returns.
 These are for the following periods:

 - your current VAT period up to the day before the arrangement